johnhof/IceBuddy/README.md

 **Coming soon**

-`grunt serve` will start both the API and App servers watching both for hcanges to restart each independantly
+`grunt serve` will start both the API and App servers watching both for changes to restart each independantly